Changelog

 Reboot your device.

-Once it comes back on, your laptop/PC will receive an IP addr from our mesh gateway in the 192.168.20.0/24
+Once it comes back on, your laptop/PC will receive an IP address from our mesh gateway in the 192.168.20.0/24 network, the bridge node should be reachable at 192.168.20.10, and you should be able to access the Internet via the IoT network (try ping google.com, for example).

-If this config is working, repeat the same steps in the config of the other two bridges, with the following exceptions
+If this configuration is working, repeat the same steps as before for the Network C bridge (Guest), with the following exceptions:

 Getting started with batman-adv on any Linux device